cisco/xr-telemetry-m2m-web/m2m.md

         "result": null
     }

+### CLI Describe [API version 1.2 onwards]
+The `cli_describe` method returns the schema paths and JSON-RPC methods required to perform the same operation as an input CLI command.
+This method takes the following parameters:

+  * `command` (mandatory) - the CLI command to map to its schema information.
+  * `configuration` (mandatory) - a Boolean flag that should be set to true if the command is a configuration command.

+On success, this method returns an array of objects with the following fields:

+  * `path`: a schema path that can be used to perform the required CLI command.
+  * `method`: the JSON-RPC method that should be used on this path
+  * `value`: for schema paths that should be set, this field gives the value to  set it to.
+This is omitted for commands that do not set any values.

+An example exchange for a successful request on a show command is shown below:

+CLI describe Request (client to server)

+    {
+        "jsonrpc": "2.0",
+        "id": "1",
+        "method": "cli_describe",
+        "params": {
+            "command": "show interfaces brief",
+            "configuration": false,
+        }
+    }

+Response (server to client)

+    {
+        "jsonrpc": "2.0",
+        "id": "1",
+        "result": [{
+            "path": "RootOper.Interfaces.InterfaceBrief",
+            "method": "get",
+        }]
+    }

+An example exchange for a successful request on a configuration command is shown below:

+CLI describe Request (client to server):

+    {
+        "jsonrpc": "2.0",
+        "id": "1",
+        "method": "cli_describe",
+        "params": {
+            "command": "interface gigabitEthernet 0/0/0/0 shut",
+            "configuration": true,
+        }
+    }

+Response (server to client):

+    {
+        "jsonrpc": "2.0",
+        "id": "1",
+        "result": [{
+            "path": "RootCfg.
+InterfaceConfiguration({'Active': 'act', 'InterfaceName': 'GigabitEthernet0/0/0/0'}).Shutdown",
+            "method": "set",
+            "value": true,
+        }]
+    }

 ### Write File
 The `write_file` method allows writing a text file to a location on the router's disk.
 If the file does not exist, it is created, it is created; if the file already exists, it is overwritten.
 It supports the following parameters: